studentkittens/lncs-pandoc/paper.md

 previous version.
 Doing this with big binary data the repository becomes very large.

-`Git--annex` addresses this problem by only managing the files meta data within git.
+`Git-annex` addresses this problem by only managing the files meta data within git.
 While this might seem paradoxical for the first moment, is has a lot of advantages to do so with files which cannot be handled with git by itself.
-Primary `git--annex` is developed as a command line tool.
-In the meantime there is also a fancy web-based GUI that allows the non-technical user to use `git--annex` for file synchronization in a comfortable way like using e.g. the Dropbox--Client.
+Primary `git-annex` is developed as a command line tool.
+In the meantime there is also a fancy web-based GUI that allows the non-technical user to use `git-annex` for file synchronization in a comfortable way like using e.g. the Dropbox--Client.

+# How it works

 ## Distributed file synchronisation concept

     * pics

-## Alternatives

-Alternatives:

-    * git media -> only manual sync
-    * tool for distributed usage needed -> different online and offline storage, encryption, os support (windows, mac, linux)
-    * git annex does not check content into git
+**Alternatives**: There are also some other tools like e. g. git-media, git-bigfiles or git-fat which extend the capabilities of `git`.
+Besides those tools extend the `git` concept of using git in conjunction with big files, the follow different approaches to solve different project.
+The `git-annex` concept is in its way unique, as the other projects itself.
+For more details see [^gitfat], [^gitbigfiles], [gitmedia] and *what git-annex is not* [^gitannexisnot].

-## Git annex essentials
+## Git annex internals

 The `git-annex` concept is based on usual `git` repositories.
 Meta data is synchronized between repositories.
 A repositories is the place where a copy of